 Commercial truck tires have a lot riding on them; people’s livelihoods and even lives depend on their proper functioning.
 As The Los Angeles Times reported, the commercial trucks zooming down the interstate could even be carrying nuclear bombs.
 But nuclear bombs or not, ensuring commercial tires are up to their tasks is a must for the safety of truck drivers and the public.

-Tire problems cause about 8,000 accidents per year for commercial trucks alone, Righting Injustice previously reported.
+Tire problems cause about 8,000 accidents per year for commercial trucks alone, according to the FMCSA.
 These accidents account for about 6 percent of all commercial truck accidents.

 The National Highway Traffic Safety Administration’s (NHTSA) Office of Defects Investigations recognizes a number of factors that can compromise tire safety and increase the risk of a deadly accident.
 As a result, the Federal Motor Carrier Safety Administration (FMCSA) has issued a list of recommendations for commercial truck drivers to help promote tire safety.